 In March 1884, her husband Dadaji approached the court demanding that Rukhmabai come and live with him.
 Rukhmabai, still studying in school, refused.
 What followed was a sensational court case that shook the foundations of the social practice of child marriage and conjugal rights in India at that time.
 Rukhmabai challenged her husband’s claim to conjugal rights, leading to a legal battle that captured national attention.

-Her husband moved court to get an order to get her to move into his house and live with him, but she steadfastly refused.
-The court presented Rukhmabai with a stark choice: comply with its orders or face imprisonment.
-Rukhmabai in the court argued courageously and said “she would prefer going to jail for violation of court orders than to stick to a marriage I never consented to”.
+Her husband moved court and managed to get a “Court Order” to get her to move into his house and live with him, but she steadfastly refused again.
+The court presented Rukhmabai with a stark choice: comply with its order or face imprisonment.
+Rukhmabai in the court argued courageously and said “she would prefer going to jail for violation of court orders than to stick to a marriage she never consented to”.
 Her argument was way ahead of her times and unprecedented.
 She argued that she couldn’t be forced into a marriage that occurred when she was too young to give a consent and incapable to take right decisions of life.
 This case became one of the most publicized court battles in India and even in the west

 Several reformers of the time like Ramabai Ranade and Behramji Malbari rallied around her cause forming the “Rukhmabai Defence committee”.
 This case gained widespread coverage even in British newspapers and even Queen Victoria herself expressed sympathy with Rukhmabai and demanded justice for her.